neuralvis/elpa-mirror/melpa/auto-highlight-symbol-readme.txt

 (@* "What's this" )

- A minor mode for emacs.
+ A minor mode for Emacs.

   * automatic highlighting current symbol like eclipse IDE.
   * cycle through highlighted locations.